pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 State sync can be viewed as a state machine that transverses various modes the node can be in, including:

-- Sync Mode
+1. Sync Mode
-- Synced Mode
+2. Synced Mode
-- Pacemaker Mode
+3. Pacemaker Mode
-- Server Mode
+4. Server Mode

 The functionality of the node depends on the mode it is operating it.
-Note that the modes are not necessarily mutually exclusive.
-For example, the node can be in `Server Mode` and `Synced Mode` at the same time.
+Note that `Server Mode` is not mutually exclusive to the others.

 For illustrative purposes below assume: